Updating Apache Kafka® cluster settings

 configSpec.schemaRegistry: To enable the settings for data schema management using Managed Schema Registry. -

-configSpec.restApiConfig.enabled: To enable access to sending requests to the Apache Kafka® REST API. -
+configSpec.restApiConfig.enabled: To enable sending Apache Kafka® REST API requests. -

-maintenanceWindow: To change the maintenance window settings, including for disabled clusters. -
+maintenanceWindow: To change the maintenance window settings, including for stopped clusters. -

-deletionProtection: To enable or disable cluster protection against accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.
+deletionProtection: To enable or disable cluster protection from accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.

 -